jsbots/AutoFish/README.md

 - Different direction might make the red feather of the bobber either brighter or darker, bigger or smaller, this all will impact the efficiency of the bot.
 In most cases the place doesn't matter **it's all about direction and position**.
 - Camera position isn't so important, but sometimes, if the place is dark/snowy, closer view to the bobber might help.
 The best position is just a normal 3rd person view.
 - Tweak gamma/brightness/contrast settings to make the bobber brighter and more colorful.
+- For very dark zones you can try other bobbers that have distinct red/blue colors on them instead of the default one.

 Watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [AutoFish 1.0](https://www.youtube.com/watch?v=e0D5dBptQUg&ab_channel=olesgeras) for video explanation.